TizianaPasciuto/CTP_Ontology/Competency_Questions.md

 # Competency_Questions

 ## CQ1
-What is a Thematic Paths?
+What is a Thematic Path?
 Che cosa è un percorso tematico?

 Answer: A thematic path is a tool for the enjoyment of cultural heritage that allows to connect cultural objects of different nature (tangible and intangible) through the identification of common themes.